Base64 Encoder/Decoder

 ⚙️ How This Base64 Encoder/Decoder Works

 This comprehensive Base64 tool provides bidirectional conversion with advanced features for both text and binary data.
-It supports real-time processing, multiple Base64 variants, and intelligent handling of large files with progress tracking.
+It supports real-time processing, multiple Base64 variants, and flexible output configurations.

 🚀 Core Features: